Bev Plocki

-Beverly Jean Plocki (born Beverly Jean Fry; September 6, 1964) is an American gymnastics coach, and the current coach of the Michigan Wolverines women's gymnastics team.
-In 32 years as the head coach at Michigan, her teams have a record of 830–263–4 and have won 25 Big Ten Conference championships, and advanced to 25 NCAA Women's Gymnastics Championships, including 16 straight NCAA championship tournaments from 1993 to 2008.
+Beverly Jean Plocki (born Beverly Jean Fry; September 6, 1964) is an American former gymnastics coach who most recently served as the coach of the Michigan Wolverines women's gymnastics team.
+In 36 years as the head coach at Michigan, her teams have a record of 847–267–4 and have won 26 Big Ten Conference championships, and advanced to 26 NCAA Women's Gymnastics Championships, including 16 straight NCAA championship tournaments from 1993 to 2008.
 Plocki led her team to the NCAA Championship in 2021, the first championship won by a Big Ten Conference team.

 Biography

 Plocki was an All-American gymnast on the balance beam at the University of Alabama.
 She began her coaching career as a graduate assistant at West Virginia University while studying for a master's degree.
 Plocki applied for an open coaching spot at the University of Michigan at age 23 and got the job.
 When she took over at the University of Michigan, the women's gymnastics team was at a low point, having gone 0-13 and finished in last place in the conference in 1989 and having compiled a 1-10 record in 1988.
 The Michigan gymnasts improved to 7-15 in Plocki's first season.
 Plocki's conversion of the Michigan gymnastics program received a major boost when she succeeded in recruiting Toledo, Ohio, native Beth Wymer to Michigan.
 In recruiting Wymer, Plocki told her: "You can go to one of the three dominant schools (Utah, Georgia or Alabama) and be another All-America on their list of All-Americas.
 Or, you can come to Michigan and be the first All-America."
 Since then, Plocki has had All-Americans every year.
 Plocki gives Wymer credit for helping to build the Michigan gymnastics program: "I don't know where we would be today if she hadn't made the decision to come to Michigan.
 Her being here allowed us to recruit a completely different level of athlete.
 It is monumental what she did for this program."
 In 2001, Plocki landed another blue-chip recruit when Elise Ray, captain of the 2000 U.S. Olympic gymnastics team committed to Michigan.